serdg0/Backgrounds-and-Gradients/README.md

 This repository contains a clone system of an article of an old Apple [Website](https://web.archive.org/web/20140301004610/http://www.apple.com/)

-It is a project to learn how to make a better layout and make learn about gradients.
+It is a project to learn how to make a better layout and learn about gradients.

 Used: